 The other great thing about this recipe is that it uses canned salmon—one of those pantry ingredients I referenced!
 I love the affordability and convenience of canned salmon.
 You don’t even have to cook it.
 Plus, it packs so much protein and provides healthy fats.

 So, if you’re looking for some easy recipes to add to your weekly menu or meal prep routine, salmon patties with feta cheese and spinach won’t disappoint!
 Pick up a couple cans of salmon when you’re at the store, and make this recipe now…or later.
+If you have some extra cans, check out the Salmon Quinoa Salad too!

 How to Make Spinach Feta Salmon Burgers